Videos and audio recordings of Ayman al-Zawahiri: July 7, 2006

-One year after the train bombings in London Ayman al-Zawahiri reveals that two of the suicide bombers were trained by al-Qaeda in Pakistan.
+One year after the train bombings in London, al-Zawahiri reveals that two of the suicide bombers were trained by al-Qaeda in Pakistan.

 July 27, 2006

-al-Zawahiri shows his support for the insurgents in Gaza and South Lebanon.
+Al-Zawahiri shows his support for the insurgents in Gaza and South Lebanon.

 August 5, 2006

-al-Zawahiri appears in a video in which Muhammad Khalil al-Hukaymah claims that al-Qaeda has joined forces with al-Gama'a al-Islamiyya, and says that the 2 groups will form "one line, facing its enemies".
+Al-Zawahiri appears in a video in which Muhammad Khalil al-Hukaymah claims that al-Qaeda has joined forces with al-Gama'a al-Islamiyya, and says that the 2 groups will form "one line, facing its enemies".

 September 10, 2006

 A video-interview with al-Zawahiri of over an hour length is published on several internet sites.
-He makes reference to the situations in Gaza, Lebanon, Somalia and to the historic figure Dr. Brydon.
+He makes reference to the situations in Gaza, Lebanon, Somalia, and to the historic figure William Brydon.
 On the fifth anniversary of his terror network's most infamous attacks, al-Zawahiri appears in a video carried by al-Jazeera.
 The video follows others appearing in the weeks before, but makes specific reference to recent events in Lebanon and the kidnapping of Israeli soldiers by militants.
 Ayman al-Zawahiri warns of new attacks in the Persian Gulf and Israel.

 September 29, 2006

-al-Zawahiri commented in a videomessage on the recent Pope Benedict XVI Islam controversy.
+Al-Zawahiri commented in a video message on the recent Pope Benedict XVI Islam controversy.
 He called the pope a charlatan, but he didn't call for any action.

 December 20, 2006

-al-Zawahiri speaks out against early elections for the Palestinian Authority.
+Al-Zawahiri speaks out against early elections for the Palestinian Authority.

 January 5, 2007

-al-Zawahiri showed his support for the Islamic Courts Union after the intervention of Ethiopia in Somalia.
+Al-Zawahiri showed his support for the Islamic Courts Union after the intervention of Ethiopia in Somalia.

 January 22, 2007

-al-Zawahiri ridicules the surge, Bush's plan to send 20,000 more U.S. Troops into Iraq.
+Al-Zawahiri ridicules the U.S.' Iraq War troop surge.

 March 11, 2007

-al-Zawahiri criticized Hamas for its compromise with Fatah to form a coalition government for the Palestinian Authority.
+Al-Zawahiri criticized Hamas for its compromise with Fatah to form a coalition government for the Palestinian Authority.

 May 5, 2007

-al-Zawahiri speaks out against the funding bill passed by the United States Congress and later vetoed by President Bush that would've set dates for troop withdrawals, saying, "This bill will deprive us of the opportunity to destroy the American forces which we have caught in a historic trap."
+Al-Zawahiri speaks out against the funding bill passed by the U.S. Congress and later vetoed by George W. Bush that would've set dates for troop withdrawals, saying, "This bill will deprive us of the opportunity to destroy the American forces which we have caught in a historic trap."

 July 5, 2007

-al Jazeera shows a new video from al-Zawahiri.
+Al Jazeera shows a new video from al-Zawahiri.

 July 10, 2007

-A video in which al-Zawahiri condemns the actions of the UK for giving Salman Rushdie a knighthood.
+A video in which al-Zawahiri condemns the actions of the U.K. for giving Salman Rushdie a knighthood.
 He states that al-Qaeda will give a "very precise response" and he also warns Gordon Brown, the new Prime Minister, that he must "learn" from the mistakes of his predecessor Tony Blair or they will be ready to repeat the attacks (reference to 7/7).